spences10/blog.scottspence.me/src/pages/2018/2018-03-02-styled-components/index.md

 blinds.
 I'm not going to add it, everyone is sick of seeing it I'm sure 😁.

-That was until I used `styled-components` 💅 with my team on the Chingu build to learn project we worked on, Marina in particular was such an inspiration for me watching how components were styled and really gave me the confidence to start using CSS-inJS.
+That was until I used styled-components with my team on the Chingu build to learn project we worked on, Marina in particular was such an inspiration for me watching how components were styled and really gave me the confidence to start using CSS-inJS.

 I want to share what I have learned so far by going through styling a basic react application.